Reach your savings goals

 Savings goals calculator

-things like entertainment, dining out and shopping.
-Decide how long
+optional expenses like entertainment, dining out and shopping.

-For tips on how to save for different goals, see:
+For tips on how to save for a specific goal, see:

 Short-term goals are things you want to achieve within the next

 couple of years.
 These goals could be to pay off your credit card

 debt, buy a new TV, go on a holiday or buy a car.
 Whatever you have

 The best way to save for short-term goals is to reduce your

 spending on non-essential items, like entertainment, dining out,